Toronto

 While gathering this data, MovingWaldo has made the following conclusions:

-Of all the neighbourhoods with the best public elementary schools in Toronto*, The Lawrence Park area is the most expensive neighbourhood to rent or purchase in.
-The average rent for a 2-bedroom is $2700 and the average sold price is $2.4M.
+Of all the neighbourhoods with the best public elementary schools in Toronto, Rosedale-Moore Park is the most expensive neighbourhood to purchase in with an average home price of $2,921,164.

-Of all the neighbourhoods with the best public elementary schools in Toronto, Iroquois has the most affordable rent.
-The average 2-bedroom rent in Iroquois is $1600.
+Of all the neighbourhoods with the best public elementary schools in Toronto, West Deane Park has the most affordable rent.
+The average 2-bedroom rent in West Deane Park is $2,399.

-• Curran Hall is the most affordable neighbourhood to purchase a home in.
+• Iroquois is the most affordable neighbourhood to purchase a home in.

-Of all the neighbourhoods with the best public elementary schools in Toronto, Curran Hall has the cheapest average sale price which makes it affordable to afford a home.
-The average sale price in Curran Hall is 648k.
+Of all the neighbourhoods with the best public elementary schools in Toronto, Iroquois has the cheapest average sale price which makes it affordable to afford a home.
+The average sale price in Iroquois is $851,697.

 Which Neighbourhood Is for You?